Becoming a Bridge for God Where You Are

 A few years ago, when I was still a junior pastor in my previous church appointment, I was recalled for a two week in-camp training (ICT).
 Leading up to this reservist duty, one of my prayers was to ask God to show me His purpose for me during this ICT.
 I viewed these two weeks as a ‘missions trip’, earnestly praying for God to lead me to divine appointments.

 Although pastoring is my full-time vocation, I was also an officer in the Singapore Armed Forces as part of my National Service duties.
 I abided by the laws and rules of my role, but I also had the right as a citizen of heaven to be a bridge for God to others.
-When the right opportunity arises, I could share my faith with people around me.
+When the right opportunity arose, I could share my faith with the people around me.

 2) Relational Evangelism